janellesh08/Addition-App/README.md

-# Addition-App
+# Quick Launcher
-This is a simple addition app created in android studio.
+This is an application that demonstrates more than one screen or activity.